lonitra/FBU-Pre-Work/Android Pre-Work/pre-work README.md

 ### Hello Loni

 ### App Description
 This app is a product of my first time working and playing around with Android Studios.
-As of right now, this app can change the text color by clicking the button.
-I plan on building on this app further by working to add the additional optional features.
+This app can change the color of the background, change the text color, and change the text itself to what the user inputs.

 ### App Walk-through